Key takeaways

 Diet and exercise

 Wegovy isn’t a magic bullet for weight loss.
-The drug’s prescribing information states that Wegovy should be combined with a reduced-calorie diet and increased exercise.
+The drug’s prescribing information states that Wegovy should be combined with a reduced-calorie eating plan and increased physical activity.

-Following a Wegovy diet plan of fruits and vegetables, lean proteins, whole grains, and healthy fats might help maximize your weight loss results, including how long it takes to see them.
-And the same goes for physical activity.
-Making — and sticking to! — an exercise routine for weight loss can help support rather than slow the drug’s weight reduction effects.
+Following a Wegovy eating plan rich in fruits and vegetables, lean proteins, whole grains, and healthy fats may help maximize your weight loss results — including how long it takes to see them.
+The same goes for physical activity: building and sticking to an exercise routine for weight loss can support, rather than slow, the drug’s weight reduction effects.

 Other lifestyle factors

-But wait, there’s more!
-Lifestyle factors like poor sleep, chronic stress, and alcohol consumption can also make weight loss more difficult, thus slowing down your Wegovy weight loss results.
+Lifestyle factors like poor sleep, chronic stress, and alcohol consumption can also make weight loss more difficult, slowing your Wegovy weight loss results.

-Stress may also boost your cravings and appetite, and research has tied alcohol consumption to weight gain.
+Stress may also increase cravings and appetite, and research has linked alcohol consumption to weight gain.

-The main thing to remember is that your weight loss pace on Wegovy can be impacted by many factors, from a not-so-healthy diet to feeling constantly frazzled by daily stressors.
+The main thing to remember is that your rate of weight loss on Wegovy can be affected by many factors — from a less nutritious eating plan to chronic stress.

 Ongoing clinical care from a Ro-affiliated provider, including monthly check-ins and unlimited, free messaging